 \ce{C60} is the atomic structure of the famous fullerene and is studied as a carbon network on the sphere.
 Because each carbon atom has three bonds, we can apply our method to study its subdivisions. \ce{C60} is a good test to illustrate difficulties in Discrete Surface Theory as it has ``positive curvature'' and does not satisfy the balancing condition.

-Firstly we point out the Mackay crystal satisfied the balancing condition (as it is a discrete minimal surface) while \ce{C60} is not.
+Firstly we point out the Mackay crystal satisfies the balancing condition (as it is a discrete minimal surface) while \ce{C60} is not.
 In the present paper, we modify the original subdivision method we used in \cite{Tao}.
-Numerical computations (Figure \ref{fig:planarity}) shows we have smooth convergence with the Mackay crystal in both the original and modified subdivisions, while the better condition in the modified than the original with \ce{C60}.
-We observe singularities appear at the vertices of the given discrete surface and that of the subdivided discrete surfaces and therefore modify the original subdivision methods so that vertices at each step satisfy the balancing conditions (see the first row in Figure~\ref{fig:planarity}).
+Numerical computations (Figure \ref{fig:planarity}) show we have smooth convergence to the Mackay crystal in both the original and modified subdivisions, while a better situation appears in the modified rather than the original method with \ce{C60}.
+We observe singularities appearing at the vertices of the given discrete surface and that of the subdivided discrete surfaces and therefore modify the original subdivision method so that vertices at each step satisfy the balancing conditions (see the first row in Figure~\ref{fig:planarity}).

-Now we see numerical tests of curvatures.
+Now we exhibit numerical tests of curvatures.
 The Gauss curvature and mean curvature of the sequence of subdivisions constructed from the Mackay crystal (Figure \ref{fig:mackay:curvature} and Table \ref{table:mackay:curvature}) are computed and showed their convergence.
 The Gauss curvature remains negative and the mean curvature goes to zero.
 In particular, the limit surface exactly is the Schwarz P surface (minimal surface).
-The Gauss curvature and mean curvature of of the sequence of subdivisions constructed from the \ce{C60} (Figure \ref{fig:c60:curvature} and Table \ref{table:c60:curvature}) are also computed.
+The Gauss curvature and mean curvature of the sequence of subdivisions constructed from the \ce{C60} (Figure \ref{fig:c60:curvature} and Table \ref{table:c60:curvature}) are also computed.
 The convergence is better in the modified version.
 Curvature seems to concentrate at the barycenter of the pentagons in the modified version and at all vertices in the original version.

 Lastly, we include the graph of the Dirichlet energy (Figure \ref{fig:energy}, cf. Theorem \ref{monotonicity}). \ce{C60} has hexagonal faces and pentagonal faces.
 The energy monotonically decreases since it has no face with $n$-gons ($n>6$).
 On the other hand, the Mackay has hexagonal faces and octagonal faces.
-The energy monotonically increases since it has no face with $n$-gons ($n<6$) but we have upper bound of the energy.
-It would be interesting how we study the regularity of the convergence.
+The energy monotonically increases since it has no face with $n$-gons ($n<6$) but we have an upper bound for the energy.
+It would be interesting to study the regularity of the convergence.